oscommonjs/nexpose_python_interface/README.md

 nex = Nexpose(user_vars)
 ```
 ### Create Site:
+* The hosts_strings variable can support a comma separted list of hosts or a /24 CIDR.
+* The template_id is the Nexpose scan type.
 ```python
 nex.create_site(site_name, hosts_string, template_id)
 ```
-The hosts_strings variable can support a comma separted list of hosts or a /24 CIDR.